rjmongeon/RPI-AWS/Rpi-sensor2.md

 Testing and debugging the code can be challenging just based upon the environment we are using.
 For instance, how do you step through code on a cloud service?
 My strategy has been to construct a wrapper around the cloud function so I can execute it locally.
 Once it runs clean I "unwrap" it and add some CloudWatch logging.
 I'm fairly new to cloud debugging so I'll be learning along the way.

 ## Author Notes:
 Python is new to me.
 I started playing with it in 2019.
 My professional experience is in ANSI C, Visual Basic and Java.
 The last professional code I wrote was back in 2014.
-This is my attempt to update my developer toolbox and get back into software development.
+This is my attempt to update my developer toolbox.